Yatchan: Critical reception

-Malini Mannath of New Indian Express wrote "Yatchan, a promising scenario in the first half, is a let down in the second half".
-M Suganth of Times of India wrote "Yatchan's failing is that despite moments that click, it fails to come together as a whole.
+Malini Mannath of The New Indian Express wrote "Yatchan, a promising scenario in the first half, is a let down in the second half".
+M Suganth of The Times of India wrote "Yatchan's failing is that despite moments that click, it fails to come together as a whole.
 The wildness of the tone makes it hard for us to take things seriously or care for the characters".
 Rediff rated 2 out of 5 and mentioned "The unexciting screenplay, coupled with the lacklustre performances, make Yatchan an ordinary fare".
 Behindwoods rated 2.5 out of 5 and wrote "Yatchan is not a film that might put a smile on your face when you leave the cinema hall but at the same time it is not a film that would make you regret either.
 Certainly it has some highpoints.
 It would have been great if it was consistently entertaining and edgy".
-Moviecrow wrote "Yatchan is poorly directed with uninspiring performances and slipshod screenplay".